StarRocks/starrocks/docs/table_design/Data_model.md

   > - It is recommended to set this property to true if the disk is SSD.
   > - As of version 2.3.0, StarRocks supports to set this property.

+- You can specify the sort key as the permutation and combination of any columns by using the `ORDER BY` keyword.

+  > **NOTICE**
+  >
+  > If the sort key is specified, the prefix index is built according to the sort key; if the sort key is not specified, the prefix index is built according to the primary key.

+- ALTER TABLE can be used to change table schema, but the following limits exist:
+  - Modifying the primary key is not supported.
+  - Reassigning the sort key by using ALTER TABLE ...
+ORDER BY .... is supported.
+Deleting the sort key is not supported.
+Modifying the data types of columns in the sort key is not supported.
+  - Adjusting the column order is not supported.

-- Since version 2.3.0, the indicator column now supports BITMAP, HLL data types.
+- Since version 2.3.0, the columns except for the primary key columns now support the BITMAP and HLL data types.

-- When you create a table, you cannot create BITMAP indexes or Bloom Filter indexes on the metric columns of the table.
+- When you create a table, you can create BITMAP indexes or Bloom Filter indexes on the columns except for primary key columns.

-- Since version 2.4.0, the Primary Key model supports to build a materialized view for a one table or multiple tables.
+- Since version 2.4.0, the Primary Key model supports synchronous and asynchronous materialized views.

-- The Primary Key model does not support materialized views.

-- You cannot use the ALTER TABLE statement to change the data types of the primary key columns and reorder metric columns.
-For the syntax and examples of using the ALTER TABLE statement, see [ALTER TABLE](../sql-reference/sql-statements/data-definition/ALTER%20TABLE.md).

 ### What to do next